 Note scrolling: When scrolling large Notes in the event dialog with a touchpad, you might find it more useful to scroll by grab+move than simple swipe.
 To perform a grab+move, simply press and hold the touchpad while the cursor is over the scroll area, and quickly do an up or down gesture.
 This may offer more control over the scroll, though this is naturally subjective, and mouse users' mileage may vary.

-._calendar.ics, if they are copied to an exFAT
+._calendar.ics, if they are copied to FAT or exFAT

-drive on macOS and copied from there to other platforms.
+drives on macOS and used on other platforms.
 This is a longstanding

 macOS scourge, described